 Master's Degree.
 The 36 credit-hour master's degree program in Financial Planning consists of eight 3-credit courses and twelve credits of elective course work.
 Students work with their academic adviser on appropriate course selection and sequence.

 Graduate Certificates.
-The 18 credit-hour graduate certificate program in Financial Planning is designed for students who want graduate coursework that meets the educational requirement to sit for the CFP® Certification Examination but who do not need a Master's degree.
+The 18 credit-hour graduate certificate program in Financial Planning is designed for students who want graduate coursework that meets the educational requirement to take the CFP® Certification Examination but who do not need a Master's degree.
+The 18 credit-hour graduate certificate program in Financial Counseling is designed for students who want graduate coursework that meets the educational requirement to take the AFC® Certification Examination but who do not need a Master's degree.

 Details and Program Specifics